studio1902/statamic-peak/README.md

 php please make:user
 ```

-**3. Compile the fontend assets** - The [TailwindCSS](https://tailwindcss.com/) compiled assets aren't included in this repo.
+**3. Compile the fontend assets** - the [TailwindCSS](https://tailwindcss.com/) compiled assets aren't included in this repo.
 You need to compile it yourself.
 Compilation is configured in `webpack.mix.js`.
 Make sure you add your hostname to your `.env` file as it's being used for Browsersync in `webpack.mix.js`.
 ```bash
 npm i && npm run watch (or npm run dev)
 ```